Jerrydepon/CS533_Decision-Making/HW4/README.md

-* See hw4_v5.ipynb for task description and implementation on non-distributed deep Q-learning.
+* See "hw4_v5.ipynb" for task description and implementation on non-distributed deep Q-learning.
-* See distributed_dqn.py for distributed deep Q-learning.
+* See "distributed_dqn.py" for distributed deep Q-learning.
-* See report.pdf for the result and analyzation.
+* See "report.pdf" for the result and analyzation.